-See step 17 for more info regarding the music input mode video.
+See step 17 for more info regarding the music input mode for non-RAMP boards.

 Now...on to the instructable.

 I was immediately enthralled with the LED Cube instructable by CHR .

 I am going to give a piece of advice I saw there that made a lot of sense.
 READ EVERYTHING including all the comments.